 When blood vessels are cut or damaged, the loss of blood from the system must be stopped before shock and possible death occur.
 This is accomplished by solidification of the blood, a process called coagulation or clotting.A blood clot consists of

 By tradition, these factors are designated by Roman numerals.
-I find this somewhat confusing and will use Arabic numerals instead.
+I find this somewhat cumbersome and will use Arabic numerals as well.

 Platelets are cell fragments produced from megakaryocytes.Blood normally contains 150,000 to 400,000 per microliter (µl).
 If this value should drop much below 20,000/µl, there is a danger of uncontrolled bleeding.
 This is because of the essential role of platelets